 Jasper National Park’s North Boundary Trail is a dream hike.
 From Celestine Lake to the Berg Lake trailhead in Mount Robson Provincial Park, it is much-discussed but not often-hiked.
 This year Thompson Valley Charters started a bus between Kamloops and Edmonton stopping at Mount Robson.
 I would have made it if not for Heat Dome, whose melt flooded these trails.
 BC Parks closed the Berg Lake Trail beyond kilometre 7 in August.

 Also closed was a bridge over Twintree Creek, one of the few remaining on the North Boundary.
-Stuart Howe’s 2019 video shows horrible rushing blue-white water that I’d hate to ford.
-Parks Canada, who seldom reports on this trail, has officially closed that bridge on pain of a $25,000 fine.
+Stuart Howe’s 2019 video shows horrible rushing blue-white water and Parks Canada has officially closed that bridge on pain of a $25,000 fine.

-BC Parks is fixing Berg Lake right now, but the North Boundary has long been neglected by Parks Canada.
-Reservations are already refused until September because Blue Creek bridge washed out in 2014 and, with no replacement in sight, Parks Canada wants hikers to wait until water levels go down.
+Berg Lake is closed for 2022 while under repair, but the North Boundary is long-neglected.
+Reservations are refused until September because Blue Creek bridge washed out in 2014 and they want hikers to wait until water levels go down.
 By all accounts Twintree Creek is tougher; it’s probably safest to consider the trail closed.

 Would Jasper National Park lose a marquee trail for want of a bridge?
 Well, it keeps happening.
 The Fortress Lake trail into Hamber Provincial Park has been cut off since 2014 because of a washed-out bridge over the Athabasca River.
 The Athabasca Pass trail, leading to a National Historic Site of Canada, has been nigh-unreachable since the winter of 2016 due to a lost bridge at Simon Creek.